Self-Organizing Flows in Social Networks: Structured interest sets

 \paragraph{In-degree bound:} First, we have $\card{N_{u,1}}\le \g\d$.
 This comes from the fact that $B_{u,1}$ is included in at most $\g$ balls of radius $r$ from the $\g$-doubling assumption, and each of these balls contains at most $\d$ subjects from the $(r,\d)$-sparsity assumption.
 Second, we have already seen that $\card{N_{u,i}}\le\g^2$ for $2\le i\le \ceil{\log\frac{R_u}{r}}$.
 We thus obtain the bound $\g\d+\g^2\paren{\ceil{\log\frac{R_u}{r}}-1}<\g\d+\g^2\log\frac{R_u}{r}$. \end{proof}

-The core of the construction consists in covering a a given ball radius of $2^ir$ with a set of $\g$ balls of radius $2^{i-1}r$.
+The core of the construction consists in covering a given ball radius of $2^ir$ with a set of $\g$ balls of radius $2^{i-1}r$.
 As a covering set of $\g^2$ balls can be computed through a simple greedy covering algorithm~\cite{DBLP:conf/compgeom/Har-PeledM05}, a solution where the required budget of attention is within a factor $\g$ from the bound of Proposition~\ref{prop:doubling} can thus be computed in polynomial time.

-As previously mentioned, a budget of attention of $\Delta=\g\d+\g^2\log\frac{R_m}{r}$ per user is thus enough for maximum utility.
-This scales logarithmically in $R_m$, while under the assumptions of the theorem one can arrange interest sets to have size polynomial in $R_m$ (take for example interests to be regularly placed on a lattice).
+Note that a logarithmic number of connections allows to gather a polynomial number of subjects.
+As previously mentioned, a budget of attention of $\Delta=\g\d+\g^2\log\frac{R_u}{r}$ for each user $u$ is enough for maximum utility.
+On the other hand, the number of subjects in $B(s_u,R_u)$ can be polynomial in $R_u$.
+For example, if the subjects are placed regularly in a $d$ dimensional lattice, it would be in the order of $R_u^d$ (the doubling assumption ensures that it is at most polynomial).
+A logarithmic number of connections is thus sufficient for gathering the subjects interesting a user.
 Thus this configuration gives substantial savings in comparison to one where users would connect directly to all their subjects.

 Clearly the configuration graph identified in this theorem is an equilibrium: as maximum utility is reached, no user can increase its utility by reconnecting.
 We now study conditions that guarantee convergence of dynamics.